Willie Calhoun Player Props: Yankees vs. Red Sox

 Willie Calhoun At The Plate

-- Calhoun is hitting .244 with seven doubles, four home runs and 13 walks.
+- Calhoun is hitting .246 with seven doubles, five home runs and 13 walks.

-- Calhoun has an RBI in 10 of 38 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Calhoun has picked up an RBI in 28.2% of his games this year, with two or more RBI in 10.3% of his games.
+He has also plated three or more runs in one contest.

-- In 14 of 38 games this season, he has scored, including multiple runs once.
+- In 15 of 39 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.